6 Places In New York That Are Like A Caribbean Paradise In The Summer

 We can't get enough of this gorgeous birds-eye view of Lake Ontario in glorious 4K:

 What would summer be without a visit to a water park?
 Splish Splash Water Park in Calverton has been delighting New Yorkers for more than 30 years.
 The 90-acre park has nearly 20 water slides, two wave pools, and a 1,300-foot lazy river.
-This is definitely one of the best places in Long Island to enjoy a hot summer day!
+This is definitely one of the best things to do in New York in summer!
 Check out Splish Splash's website for more information.

 There's something really magical about swimming near a waterfall.
 There aren't too many places where one can do it safely, but Stony Brook State Park in Dansville offers that opportunity.
 The temperatures in the pool vary throughout the summer, so test with your feet before jumping in!
 The park boasts fantastic trails and camping areas, making it a true paradise in New York.
 Stony Brook State Park is a swimming hole in New York like no other.